traxo-xx/plainsofpain-server/README.md

 ## Creating world files on Windows

+> [!IMPORTANT]
-**Linux generates slightly different worlds, so they are not perfectly 1:1 same with those generated on Windows.
-Because of that, world data has to be generated on Windows and then copied to the docker host.**
+> Linux generates slightly different worlds, so they are not perfectly 1:1 same with those generated on Windows.
+Because of that, world data has to be generated on Windows and then copied to the docker host.

 * Run the game (or Windows Dedicated Server) with the CLI argument `-cacheTerrainData`
 * Create a new world with desired size, seed and map